 WHAT CAN YOU DO?

 Did you know that there is a direct relationship between the amount of time spent warming up and a low handicap?
 A majority of golf injuries can be prevented with a mechanically correct swing as well as a proper warm up and stretching program.
 Fred Friedman, the local PGA instructor, is a great resource for help with swing mechanics.
-YOUR rehab team at Spooner Physical Therapy and Rehab Specialists can assist in a customized stretching and warm up program for you and is very happy to do so at no cost!
+YOUR rehab team at Spooner & Hayward Physical Therapy & Wellness can assist in a customized stretching and warm up program for you and is very happy to do so at no cost!
 Do not hesitate to call my office today for your complimentary custom golf warm up and stretching program designed to meet your needs.
 Add 10 yards to your drive or your money back!